 This special group of fats has been shown to provide important anti-inflammatory benefits to our body systems, including our cardiovascular system.
 Not as clear from a dietary standpoint are the polyhydroxylated fatty alcohols, or PFAs, found in avocado.

 As most of us know soluble fiber is one of the best ways to lower cholesterol, keep your digestive tracks moving.
-Oatmeal, carrots and other fibrous fruits and vegetables contain this soluble fiber.
+Oatmeal, carrots and other fibrous fruits and vegetables contains this soluble fiber.

 Blending The Avocado Pit = Scrubbing Your Arteries